Azure/Mission-Critical-Connected/src/app/AlwaysOn.CatalogService/README.md

 Wherever possible, we use Dependency Injection with interfaces for common services (for example for the message and database service).
 All implementations are placed in the `AlwaysOn.Shared` class library, so no package references for the actual underlying services such as Cosmos DB are required in the CatalogService.

-### API Authorization

-To demonstrate how authentication and authorization works, we [implemented Azure AD B2C](/docs/reference-implementation/AppDesign-Application-Design.md#Authentication) selectively on individual APIs within the `GameController`.
-There are two key initialization steps in `Startup.cs`: adding authentication and adding authorization.

 ### Logging and tracing

 We use the `Microsoft.ApplicationInsights.AspNetCore` NuGet package to get out-of-the-box instrumentation from the Web API.
 Also, [Serilog](https://github.com/serilog/serilog-extensions-logging) is used for all logging inside the application with Azure Application Insights configured as a sink (in addition to the Console sink).
 Only when needed to track additional metrics, we use the `TelemetryClient` for ApplicationInsights directly.